swiftlang/swift/docs/Lexicon.md

 Describes a type or function where making changes will break binary compatibility.
 See [LibraryEvolution.rst](LibraryEvolution.rst).

+## gardening

+Describes contributions which fix code that is not executed (such as in a manifesto or README) and written text (correcting typos and grammatical errors).

 ## generic environment

 Provides context for interpreting a type that may have generic parameters